 What to Do When Your Child Suffers HIE Due to Negligence

-The first course of action when your child suffers brain injury is to ensure they get the medical care they require.
+When your child suffers a brain injury, the first course of action is to ensure they get the medical care they require.
 You can also talk with the attending physicians and nurses to get a clear explanation of what caused your child’s injury.

 Illinois Hypoxic Ischemic Encephalopathy Lawyer Near Me 1-800-222-9529

-HIE cases are complex in nature and can drag on in court for several years, expending resources and causing you more emotional distress.
-The case requires an experienced HIE lawyer, knowledgeable in both law and medicine, and willing to dedicate their time and resources to fight for you and your child.
+HIE cases are complex and can drag on in court for several years, expending resources and causing more emotional distress.
+The case requires an experienced HIE lawyer, knowledgeable in law and medicine and willing to dedicate their time and resources to fight for you and your child.

-Your attorney will need to conduct an investigation into the circumstances surrounding the birth of your child by going through all the medical records and interviewing all medical personnel who were present at the time.
+Your attorney will need to investigate the circumstances surrounding your child’s birth by going through all the medical records and interviewing all medical personnel present at the time.

-HIE can be caused by a number of factors and your Illinois hypoxic-ischemic encephalopathy attorney will be tasked with proving that your child’s injury was due to negligence by the doctors, nurses or the hospital.
+Many factors can cause HIE, and your Illinois birth injury attorney will be tasked with proving that your child’s injury was due to negligence by the doctors, nurses, or the hospital.

 Legal Procedure in an HIE Case

 The first thing your lawyer can do is gather evidence to support the negligence claim.
-For a case to have any merit, there must be evidence showing or at least alluding to the fact that an offense occurred.
+For a case to have any merit, evidence must show or at least allude to the fact that an offense occurred.
 Your lawyer can then assess your damages to determine compensation and then proceed to file the paperwork.

-Negotiation with the at-fault party’s insurance follows, where your lawyer presents some of the evidence they have and provides a settlement offer.
-The insurance company representative can either accept the offer, refuse or negotiate, depending on the weight of the evidence against them.
+Negotiation with the at-fault hospital’s insurance follows, where your lawyer presents evidence to prove your baby’s disability was caused by a birth Injury and provides a settlement offer.
+The insurance company representative can either accept the offer, refuse, or negotiate, depending on the weight of the evidence against them.

-If they refuse to settle, your lawyer can take the case to court and represent you, where the final outcome may be decided by a judge or the jury.
+If they refuse to settle, your lawyer can take the case to court and represent you, where a judge or the jury may decide the outcome.

-For a hospital to be charged with negligence in an HIE case, the plaintiff has to prove beyond reasonable doubt that the baby’s injuries were a result of negligence and that the “accident” could have been avoided if the physicians or nurses provided better care.
+For a hospital to be charged with negligence in a hypoxic-ischemic encephalopathy case, the plaintiff has to prove beyond reasonable doubt that the baby’s injuries resulted from negligence and that the “accident” could have been avoided if the physicians or nurses provide better care.

 A hospital is liable for negligence in an HIE case in the following situations: